mikecann/gatsby_mikecann.co.uk/source/_drafts/a-game-developer-learns-machine-learning-mr-nibbles-basics.md

 2. [A Game Developer Learns Machine Learning - A Little Deeper](/machine-learning/a-game-developer-learns-machine-learning-a-little-deeper/)
 3. A Game Developer Learns Machine Learning - Mr Nibbles Basics

-# TLDR;

-We start from scratch and construct a basic world for an ml-agent to learn.
-It doesnt work perfectly but we get something working and have a good idea how to progress next time.

-{% youtube MiY6DiZovRg %}

 # Mr Nibbles Forever vs Mr Nibbles

 Okay so the idea way back in my [Intent](/machine-learning/a-game-developer-learns-machine-learning-intent/) post was to teach an ML agent to learn Mr Nibbles Forever.
-After some more thought however I think what might be easier is to actually train a model on my original game that "Mr Nibbles Forever" was based on "[Mr Nibbles](http://mr-nibbles.com/)".
+After some more thought however I think what might be easier is to actually train a model on my original game that "[Mr Nibbles Forever](http://epicshrimp.com/app/mrnibblesforever/)" was based on "[Mr Nibbles](http://mr-nibbles.com/)".

 {% youtube lyAf7VVLdKg %}